 When higher than rated voltage is developed in a motor circuit through the use of capacitors, the rated voltage of the appliance shall be employed to determine the dielectric withstand test potential, unless the developed steady state capacitor voltage exceeds 500 V, in which case the test potential for the parts affected shall be 1 000V plus twice the developed voltage.

-b) A low-voltage circuit shall be capable of withstanding, for 1 min without breakdown, a rated frequency potential of 500 V applied between low-voltage live parts of opposite polarity and between low-voltage live parts and dead metal parts.
+b) A low-voltage circuit shall be capable of withstanding, for at least 1 min without breakdown, a rated frequency potential of 500 V applied between low-voltage live parts of opposite polarity and between low-voltage live parts and dead metal parts.

 The dielectric withstand test between low-voltage parts of opposite polarity need not be conducted on the complete assembly if the components have been separately subjected to this test condition.